 Laura created the most beautiful moody and dramatic portraits

-Here’s what Michaela and Luke had to say about working with me as their photographer: “As soon as we came across Laura’s work, we knew she was the photographer for us!
+Here’s what Michaela and Luke had to say about working with me for their Chainstore Wedding Photography: “As soon as we came across Laura’s work, we knew she was the photographer for us!
 We love her natural style.
 But it was her stunning couples portraits that we fell in love with.
 The British weather let us down, and it was a rainy grey July day, which turned out to be a blessing in disguise as Laura created the most beautiful moody & dramatic portraits”

-Scroll down to the bottom to read more about their London wedding day at Trinity Buoy Wharf.
+Scroll down to the bottom to read more about their London wedding day at The Chainstore, Trinity Buoy Wharf.

 Returning to London to marry in front of friends and family